 Breastfeeding FAQs

-Why is Breastfeeding Important?
+Why is breastfeeding important?

 It is known that caffeine does pass through into your breast milk.
 As caffeine is a stimulant and may affect your baby, it’s important to limit your intake while breastfeeding.
 Drinking small amounts, less than 200mg/day should be ok.
 200mg is equivalent to approximately 1 espresso; 2 instant coffees; or 4 cups of tea.
 If you’re re-introducing coffee after your pregnancy you may want to start back slowly and monitor for any signs of unsettledness in your baby.

-Breastfeeding requires approximately 500 calories (2000 kilojoules) extra each day compared with if you were not breastfeeding.
+Breastfeeding a newborn requires approximately 500 calories (2000 kilojoules) extra each day compared with if you were not breastfeeding.
 This extra allowance is to ensure that you meet the extra energy needs to sustain your breast milk supply.
 As your body requires this extra energy to produce breast milk, if you are not consuming these calories through your diet, your fat stores from pregnancy will help cover these needs.

 Yes.
 After your baby is born and while you are breastfeeding, your period may not return for a while.
 There are many factors that affect just how long this will be and breastfeeding is definitely not a fail-safe form of contraception.
 The hormone prolactin, which is responsible for making breast milk, is what stops ovulation.
 When an egg is eventually released from your ovaries it can be fertilised.
 The challenge with using breastfeeding as a form of contraception is that you may not get your period as a warning before that first egg is released, meaning you can fall pregnant.